Find Grad Schools

 6 Yearly Graduations

 The 12th most popular school in the country for assessment majors who are seeking their doctor's degree is University of North Dakota.
 Each year, around 13,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,882 per year, while in-state graduate students, on average, pay $11,503 per year.
-The assessment program at University of North Dakota awarded 6 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $9,237 per year, while in-state graduate students, on average, pay $11,963 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in assessment from UND.

 6 Yearly Graduations

 The 12th most popular school in the country for assessment majors who are seeking their doctor's degree is Kent State University at Kent.
 Each year, around 26,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,000 per year, while in-state graduate students, on average, pay $11,766 per year.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to assessment majors at Kent State.
+The average in-state tuition for full-time undergraduates is $11,218 per year, while in-state graduate students, on average, pay $12,071 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in assessment from Kent State.

 5 Yearly Graduations

 The 16th most popular school in the country for assessment majors who are seeking their doctor's degree is University of Illinois at Urbana-Champaign.
 Roughly 52,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in assessment from UIUC.
-Of these students, 80% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in assessment from UIUC.

 #16